 Besides heredity, arthritic symptoms may arise in a number of ways:

 - Post-traumatic arthritis: after a joint has been traumatized.
 Trauma (blunt force) to a joint, depending on the severity of it, may cause damage to a joint that isn’t reversible.

-- Bacterial and viral infections can attack our joints and cause destruction to the joints.
+- Bacterial and viral infections: they can attack our joints and cause destruction to the joints.
 Some examples include pneumonia, gonorrhea, staph infections, and Lyme disease.

-- You can suffer from arthritis in conjunction with bowel disorders such as colitis and ileitis, frequently resulting in arthritic conditions in the joints of the ankles and toes.
+- Bowel disorder: you can suffer from arthritis in conjunction with bowel disorders such as colitis and ileitis, frequently resulting in arthritic conditions in the joints of the ankles and toes.
 Such inflammatory bowel diseases seem distant from arthritis, but treating them can relieve arthritic pain.

-- Using drugs, both prescription drugs and illegal street drugs, can induce arthritis.
+- Drug abuse: using drugs, both prescription drugs and illegal street drugs, can induce arthritis.

-- As part of a congenital autoimmune disease syndrome of undetermined origin.
+- Autoimmune disease: as part of a congenital autoimmune disease syndrome of undetermined origin.

 It is important to visit a doctor of pediatric medicine if any of the following symptoms occur in your feet.
 Prompt diagnosis and treatment prevent further damage to the affected joint and start the healing process.

 - Recurring pain or tenderness in any joint

 - Limitation in motion of joint